Cottontail Rabbit Negative Footprint

 Description

-Cottontail rabbits are the leporid species in the genus Sylvilagus, found in the Americas.
+Cottontail Rabbits are the leporid species in the genus Sylvilagus, found in the Americas.
 Most Sylvilagus species have stub tails with white undersides that show when they retreat.

 Most species live in nests called forms, and all have altricial young.
 An adult female averages three litters per year, which can occur in any season; occurrence, and litter size depend on several factors including time of the year, weather, and location.
 The average litter size is four but can range from as few as two to as many as eight.